knucklesuganda/vk_anonim/README.md

 login = ""  # paste the phone number you used when you registered password = ""  # paste your password you used when you registered two_factor = True  # if you enabled two-factor auth, leave True, otherwise False group_id = -0  # group id paste your group id here.
-To find it, go to your community page(https://vk.com/club0000000) and copy only the numbers in the URL. log_file = 'file.log'  # File used for logs, if you experience crashes, go here and find the problem.
+To find it, go to your community page(https://vk.com/club0000000) and copy only the numbers in the URL.
+Be sure to leave the -sign before it. log_file = 'file.log'  # File used for logs, if you experience crashes, go here and find the problem.
 You can change the name if you want to. exceed_file = "posts.json"  # Vk has a limited amount of posts per day, if your users send you more than the limit says, all posts will be saved here and posted the next day.